bahrus/templ-mount/README.md

 This is the optimal user experience, according to the experts.

-templ-mount isn't so sure, and feeling pang of guilt, has begun providing support for streaming via existing browser api's thus far (Chrome has good support, Firefox is in development).

-**Preliminary Streaming Support:**  As support for streaming is added to templ-mount's repertoire, it is being engineered so that the content can pipe directly to the target element (article), rendering content as it streams in, and then the final document is stored in the template for repeated or later use.
+templ-mount isn't so sure, and feeling pangs of guilt, now provides preliminary support for streaming via existing browser api's when available (Chrome has good support, Firefox is in development).  templ-mount's streaming support is engineered so that the content can pipe directly to the target element (article), rendering content as it streams in, and then the final document is stored in the template for repeated or later use.

 <details>
     <summary>Stream of Obliviousness</summary>